Connecting the Dots: A Machine Learning Ready Dataset for Ionospheric Forecasting Models: Dataset

 \section{Dataset}

 Our dataset aligns heterogeneous data from a diverse set of sources, encompassing multiple modalities, cadences, and start/end dates.
 Data sources include global ionospheric maps (GIMs) \cite{hernandez2009igs}, both with sparse and dense measurements, Solar Dynamics Observatory (SDO) extreme ultraviolet flux embeddings, solar driver data, and geomagnetic driver data.
 Our data product aligns these data sources in time and incorporates relevant orbital mechanics and quasi-dipole features.
-The aligned data product is visualized in Figure \ref{fig:data-fig}, and is publicly available as a Google Cloud bucket \footnote{{https://console.cloud.google.com/storage/browser/ionosphere\textunderscore data\textunderscore public}}.
+The aligned data product is visualized in Figure \ref{fig:data-fig}, and is publicly available on AWS S3 \footnote{{https://zenodo.org/records/18343833} and {https://github.com/FrontierDevelopmentLab/2025-HL-Ionosphere-dataset}}.

 We align our dataset to the start and end dates of the SDO Foundation Model \citep{walsh2024}, which are 2010-05-13T00:00:00 to 2024-08-01T00:00:00.
 Our dataset will be available with multiple cadences according to the dataset sources detailed in Table \ref{tab:data_sources}.
 Multimodal data is processed in our codebase, provided publicly on GitHub\footnote{https://github.com/FrontierDevelopmentLab/2025-HL-Ionosphere}, which also handles the alignment in time and processing of data features.
 The dataset is structured and queried by time.\\ As an additional product, we provide an event catalog which uses a simple threshold on the Kp time series to identify periods of enhanced geomagnetic activity.
 In particular, this catalog divides the entire time interval into sub-intervals associated with a specific geomagnetic storm flag using the NOAA G-levels.
 This classification criteria also take into account the duration of the event period (see Table \ref{tab:mestici-scale}).
 A schematic view of the event distribution in the considered time interval is shown in Appendix \ref{fig:data-catalog}.
 This physics-based classification was prepared to ensure proper model validation and mitigate data leakage (where portions of the same geomagnetic storm event are scattered across training and validation sets) for the IonCast model \cite{ioncast}, which aim to accurate forecast TEC global maps for all geomagnetic conditions.